-Do you need a car accident attorney in Fort Lauderdale after getting into an accident in a rental vehicle?
+Do you need a car accident attorney after getting into an accident in a rental vehicle?
 You might if you suffered serious personal injuries, expensive property damage, or aren’t sure whose insurance will cover the damages.

-The personal injury attorneys at David I. Fuchs, Injury & Accident Lawyer, P.A. is happy to discuss your recent Fort Lauderdale crash with you in detail during a free case evaluation.
+The dedicated legal team at David I. Fuchs, Injury & Accident Lawyer, P.A. are happy to discuss your recent crash with you in detail during a free case evaluation.
 We might be able to help you recover your damages, including the costs of medical care and rental car repairs or replacement.
-Call (954) 568-3636 today.

 Florida is one of the most heavily-visited states in the entire country, with tens of millions of tourists — international and domestic — visiting every year.
-As such, rental cars are quite common on Florida roadways, along with drivers who may feel uncomfortable in a new, unfamiliar location and driving a new, unfamiliar vehicle.
+As such, rental cars are quite common on state roadways, along with drivers who may feel uncomfortable in a new, unfamiliar location and driving a new, unfamiliar vehicle.
 Not unsurprisingly, crashes involving these vehicles are common.
 Fortunately, a Fort Lauderdale rental car accident lawyer understands the best way to take charge of your case.

-Litigating a claim your injury claims against the rental car company is quite a bit more complicated, however.
-Though there is increased difficulty and complexity in litigating an injury claim against a rental car company, with the help of skilled Fort Lauderdale rental car accident lawyer David I. Fuchs and his team, you can rest assured that your claims will be fully assessed and advocated persuasively.
+Litigating a claim against the rental car company is quite a bit more complicated, however.
+Though there is increased difficulty and complexity in filing a case against a rental car company, with the help of skilled Fort Lauderdale lawyer David I. Fuchs and his team, you can rest assured that your rental car crash claim will be fully assessed and advocated persuasively.

 One of the worst possible times to get into a vehicle collision is while driving a car you rented.
 On top of the standard car accident issues such as personal injuries, medical bills, and insurance claims, you now have to deal with another significant problem – paying for a vehicle that isn’t yours.
 Many drivers opt to waive the optional rental car insurance when they rent, believing they won’t get into a wreck or their personal plans will cover the damages.
 What really happens if a crash occurs, however, can end with the driver paying out-of-pocket.